Home How To Guides Real vs. Fake Greek Yogurt: How to Tell the Difference

 The first listing has no thickeners.
 So, if we accept that it is “Greek yogurt,” it must be strained.
 And yes, Fage Greek Yogurt is strained to make it thicker.
 It’s also excellent.

 The second listing contains two ingredients I’ve bolded.
 Milk protein concentrate is used to increase the protein content, and gelatin is used as a thickener.
 So the YoPlait product is probably not strained, and instead, added ingredients are used to simulate the protein amount and thickness of Greek yogurt.
 It also contains less fat than the Fage Greek Yogurt.
+These types of ingredients are the red flags you need to spot fake Greek yogurt.

 When fruit ingredients are in the yogurt, this can complicate matters as the component itself may contain thickeners.
 That is why I showed you plain, unflavored yogurt, to keep things simple.
 And as for the yogurt itself, if it contains anything like milk protein concentrates, whey protein concentrates to increase the protein amount, and thickeners like gelatin or modified cornstarch, it’s not real Greek Yogurt.